linode/docs/docs/databases/mysql/master-master.md

 title: Configuring MySQL Master-Master Replication
 ---

-MySQL Master-Master replication creates a redundant MySQL configuration, where both servers are able to perform reads and writes.
+MySQL Master-Master replication adds redundancy to your deployment.
 This allows two separate MySQL servers to act as a cluster, and is particularly useful for high availability website configurations.
 You will need two separate Linodes to configure database replication.

 Install MySQL
 -------------